International competition

 The members of the international jury have been carefully chosen to represent ecological and social commitment in the world of cinema.

-We also make sure that from one edition to the next we alternate between a president and a president of the jury.
-Following Sophie Rabhi (France) in 2022, Emmanuel Cappellin (France) in 2023, Delia Ackerman (Peru) in 2024 and James Gérard (Australia) in 2025, Marie-Dominique Michaud (Canada) will chair this year's international competition jury.
+So, after Sophie Rabhi (France) in 2022, Emmanuel Cappellin (France) in 2023, Delia Ackerman (Peru) in 2024, James Gérard (Australia) in 2025, this year Marie-Dominique Michaud (Canada) will preside over the jury for the international competition.

 Delia Ackerman at FIFES 2023 during the debate following the screening of her film Hatun Phaqcha.